Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 Annex E (normative) Test method for motors

-The motor reliability and durability testing has little safety benefit as fire curtains tested to any of these standards have to deploy under gravity (without the motor working).
+The motor reliability and durability testing has little safety benefit as fire curtains tested to any of the abovementioned standards have to deploy under gravity (without the motor working).
 The motor is tested to lift a weight equating to 90% of the maximum load, over a distance of 3m before it is released.
 There is a universal classification given to the number of cycles attained: C1 for 500 cycles, C2 for 10,000 cycles, C3 for 50,000 cycles.

 Annex G (normative) Test method for the reliability of motor operation at elevated temperatures.